Articles of Association

 What has been said above shall not constitute any restriction on the possibility of deciding on a cash issue or set-off issue with a departure from the preferential rights of shareholders.

 Where the share capital is increased by means of a stock dividend, new class A and class B shares shall be issued in proportion to the number of shares of these respective classes already outstanding.
 Old shares of a certain class shall then entitle the holder to new shares of the same class.
-Class C shares do not entitle their holders to participate in stock dividends.
 The aforementioned shall not constitute any restriction on the possibility of issuing shares of a new class, after due amendment of the Articles of Association.

 § 7